IATROGENIC LEG LYMPHEDEMA

 Autologous Lymph Nodes Transfers

 The reimplantation of some nodes to reestablish the connections between the remaining nodes and chains can improve the drainage of the limb.
 Because healthy nodes contain VGEFc, a natural lymphatic growing hormone, they promote the development of new channels.
+Sometimes 2 flaps are needed to improve the results :one in the inguinal area, one in the knee region.

 Surgical technique in details